 Injection Procedure for NMC OSCE Skill Demonstration

 Injection skill to be demonstrated in NMC OSCE can be a subcutaneous injection or an intramuscular injection.
-Time for this skill is 15 minutes.
+Time for this skill is now 12 minutes instead of 15 minutes.
 It is important to verbalize various things while demonstrating this procedure.
 This includes verbalizing of doctors order, noting of batch number and expiry date, technique of giving injection etc. In this article, we will see step by step how to administer or demonstrate Injection Procedure as a skill in your OSCE exam for NMC Registration in UK.

 Injection Procedure for Skills Demonstration in NMC OSCE

 We can broadly classify injection procedure under the following headings.
 Please note that while reading the steps you should assume that you are doing the procedure during exam.
 Lets start,

 - Entering the patient room, checking for scene safety, ensuring that scene is safe to approach

 - Closing curtains and door to protect privacy and dignity of patient